RiceCracker/simple-phone-dashboard/README.md

 # Introduction
 This project crawls data from phones which support web interfaces supporting http-auth.
 The code is splitted into a REST-ful API written in flask handling the phone database and a dasboard based on CreativeTim's argon-dashboard: https://github.com/creativetimofficial/argon-dashboard.

 Please keep in mind that this project is far from finished and is still work in progress and not optimized for production environments yet.
+There is no warranty provided.

 # How it works
 ## About phones